This page is a labor of love, dedicated to Belka, Valeska

 ----Calcium---This is essential to add to the veggie and muscle meat portion of a raw diet, which is high in phosphorus and low in calcium.
 It is not added to raw meaty bone meals which supply enough calcium in the form of edible bones.
 If there are no bones or other calcium source such as dairy in the meal, calcium should be added.
 Calcium is probably the most challenging part of making a diet yourself.
 Calcium can be added to the diet in the form of dairy products and by feeding raw edible bones; but how much is being added by bones or by dairy, and how much is needed, and how much is too much, are all complicated questions.

-One large eggshell makes about a teaspoon of ground eggshell, which contains
+eggshell makes about a teaspoon of ground eggshell, which contains about

-about 5500 mg of straight calcium carbonate.
-5500 mg of straight calcium
+5500 mg of straight calcium carbonate.
+5500 mg of straight calcium carbonate

-carbonate contains 2200 mg elemental calcium.
-To prepare dried eggshells,
+contains 2200 mg elemental calcium.
+To prepare dried eggshells, you can

-you can leave eggshells to air-dry for several days, then grind them in
+leave eggshells to air-dry for several days, then grind them in a coffee

-a coffee grinder.
-They have to be very dry and finely ground to yield the
+grinder.
+They have to be very dry and finely ground to yield the amounts

-amounts specified here.
-If they are not finley ground, they come out exactly
+specified here.
+If they are not finley ground, they come out exactly as

 - When feeding